name: browserbase

 When to Use

 Use Search to find URLs and metadata.
 Use Fetch to retrieve content from those URLs.
-Use Browser when you need to interact with the pages.
+Use Browser Automation when you need to interact with the pages.

 Using with cURL